An Unforgettable Grand Canyon Honeymoon With Gorgeous Views and Adventure

 Visit Sedona

 Located about two hours from Grand Canyon National Park, Sedona is a worthwhile day trip.
-Couples can gain a different perspective of the Grand Canyon by taking a helicopter tour over it.
+Couples can gain a different perspective of the Grand Canyon by taking a helicopter or hot air balloon tour over it.
 And if you haven't seen enough red rock during your time at the canyon, you're in luck: Sedona is home to Red Rock State Park, a 286-acre nature preserve with meadows, creeks and plentiful wildlife.
+Spend the day exploring the area, you won't regret it.

 What to Pack for a Grand Canyon Honeymoon

 Arizona temperatures can go up and down, so you'll want to come prepared for warmer or cooler weather.
-Pick casual, hiking-ready clothes you can layer, like T-shirts, pants and sweatshirts.
+Your packing checklist should include casual, hiking-ready clothes you can layer, like T-shirts, pants and sweatshirts.

 Hydration is key when you hike—bring a reusable water bottle.
 You'll also want to prepare for rain or shine with a waterproof coat, sunglasses, sunscreen and a hat.
 A backpack to stash all your layers in will also help.

-If you plan on having some upscale dinners at resorts, bring collared shirts, slacks and sleek-but-not-too-formal dresses.
+If you plan on having some upscale dinners at resorts, bring collared shirts, slacks and sleek-but-not-too-formal dresses in your honeymoon luggage.
 Some nice restaurants call for more casual attire, like nice denim and a cute top or polo.
 Bathing suits are a must if you plan to take a dip in the hotel pool or hot tub.

 Up Next